Sophie (musician): Early life

-At the age of approximately nine or ten, Sophie expressed the desire to drop out of school to become an electronic music producer (although Sophie's parents did not allow this).
-Sophie continued to create music throughout adolescence, regularly announcing "I'm just going to lock myself in my room until I've made an album."
-A half-sister asked Sophie to DJ her wedding; later Sophie admitted that the half-sister "didn't know what I was doing in my room on my own" and had assumed Sophie was a DJ.
-Around this time, Sophie learned to DJ in addition to production.
+At the age of approximately nine or ten, Sophie expressed the desire to drop out of school to become an electronic music producer, but was not allowed to.
+She continued to create music throughout adolescence, regularly announcing "I'm just going to lock myself in my room until I've made an album."
+A half-sister asked Sophie to DJ her wedding; later she admitted that the half-sister "didn't know what I was doing in my room on my own" and had assumed she was a DJ.
+Around this time, Sophie learned to DJ in addition to producing music.